polar-app/polar-app/packages/polar-typescript-orphans/README.md

         - TODOL this is wrong... a test is an orphan test if it links to something that is now an orphan.

+There are three type of files:

+    - entry points: Files that are compiled and imported by HTML/webpack or used on the command line (node) but don't have any immediate dependencies so they could accidentally be computed as orphans.
+                    These should count as dependencies but shouldn't be allowed to be computed as orphans.

+    - main: Source files that are regular source files, are used by tests, and entry points, and can be counted as orphans.

+    - test: Test files that shouldn't be calculated as normal orphans because they should NEVER have any imports. but if they import orphans then they should count as orphans too.

+    - TODO: maybe we don't have to compute tests that are in error, just let the build fail...